Megaloptera

 - Megaloptera's instance of is recorded as taxon[3].

-- Megaloptera's taxon name is recorded as Megaloptera[8].
+- Megaloptera's scientific name is Megaloptera[6].

 - Megaloptera's Commons category is recorded as Megaloptera[7].